A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Data Used for Case Studies

-We use the SOI 2012 PUF to evaluate the DP methods.
+We evaluate the DP methods using two datasets.
+We use the 2012 SOI PUF to present results that will be most similar to a real validation server implementation using IRS data.
 SOI created this file based on a subsample of the confidential taxpayer data.
 The file contains 200 variables with 172,415 records and represents United States tax filers.
-The PUF has a few notable features, such as a stratified probability sample, observational weights, and many variables with skewed distributions or have values predominantly zero.
-In this study, we do not consider the weights, since no current DP regression methods exist to handle those.
-A description of the additional case study using the CPS ASEC data can be found in the Supplemental Materials, and the code can be found online.\footnote{GitHub repo website, https://github.com/UrbanInstitute/formal-privacy-comp-appendix}
+The SOI PUF contains many variables with skewed distributions or have values predominantly zero, a notable feature for this study.

+Because the SOI PUF is a restricted access file, we also test our DP algorithms on the 1994 to 1996 CPS ASEC data to ensure that other researchers can replicate the findings reported in this paper.
+The U.S. Census Bureau generates the CPS ASEC from a probability sample, which contains detailed information about income.
+Similarly to the SOI PUF, the CPS ASEC data has skewed variables and variables that are predominantly zeros.
+The CPS ASEC represents the U.S. civilian non-institutional population and has 91,500 households and 157,959 people.
+The biggest difference between the SOI PUF and CPS ASEC is that the latter reports information at the person level and household level instead of tax units.
+We do not expect this to have a large impact on our evaluations.

+We present the CPS ASEC results in the main body of this paper and the SOI PUF results in the Supplemental Materials.
+Only results from our regression evaluations are presented here due to space constraints.
+We provide the results for other types of queries in the Supplementary Materials.
+The code to reproduce our results is available online.\footnote{GitHub repo website, https://github.com/UrbanInstitute/formal-privacy-comp-appendix}